Skip to main content

 • Violations generate alerts

-• Users see blocks/warnings
+• Users see blocks/detections

 Disabled